 Section 17(a) of the Student Handbook provides:

-An incomplete may be given only if a student fails to submit a final assignment (paper or otherwise) in a course.
+An incomplete may be given only if a student fails to submit a final assignment in a course.
+Proctored and take-home final examinations are not “final assignments” for purposes of this subsection.
+Makeups and extensions for proctored and take-home final examinations are governed by Section 16(d).
 An “I” is temporary and has no value in computing the student’s grade point average.

-An instructor may grant an extension of time to complete a final assignment of no more than 30 days after the end of that semester’s examination period.
+An instructor may grant an extension of time to complete the final assignment of no more than 30 days after the end of that semester’s examination period excluding makeup days.
+The instructor must submit a grade of “I” and notify the LEC of the extension.
 A student who is granted such an extension shall complete the assignment within the time period determined by the instructor.
 Extensions of more than 30 days are permitted only in extraordinary circumstances and require the concurrence of the associate dean.
 A student who requests such an additional extension must first obtain the consent of the instructor.
-If the instructor agrees to an extraordinary extension, the student shall submit a Student Petition to the associate dean stating with specificity the extraordinary circumstances that justify additional time and providing appropriate supporting documentation.
+If the instructor agrees to an extraordinary extension, the student shall submit a Student Petition to the LEC (in person or to lec@umassd.edu) seeking the associate dean’s approval, stating with specificity the extraordinary circumstances that justify additional time and providing appropriate supporting documentation.

 If the work is not completed within the allowed extension period, the grade will become an F(I).
 “I” grades cannot be changed to W.